thecodeferret/intro-to-git/slides.md

 ---

  **_Demo_:**
-1. Edit a file on Github.
+1. Edit a file on GitHub.
 2. Pull it's changes down.

 ---